ichux/proxy-local-https/README.md

 ## Assumptions made:
 - You have your environment set up and in a virtual environment
+- You have an OpenSearch node or cluster running on https://localhost:9200
 - Minimum Python version: 3.10
 - Your port `18080` is accessible, else, replace it with `$RANDOM`.
 - If you replaced your port with `$RANDOM`, also be sure to replace it with the real value where you see `18080`.